Story posted January 28, 2010

 Due to a generous grant from the Benson Family Foundation the Outing Club will be able to fund a Beyond the Pines expedition that 'fosters the spirit of adventure and encourages personal challenges and skill development and, in the end, contributes to the growth of the Bowdoin Outing Club'.

-Applications for the Beyond the Pines Fellowship are due Sunday January 31st.
+This year, applications for the Beyond the Pines Fellowship are due Sunday January 31st, 2010.

 Last year two groups were awarded funds for their proposals:

 Biking the Cabot Trail, by Danielle Marias